-Korean skincare is all about layering with a personalized regimen suited to tackle your unique skin issues – and the 7-step Korean skincare routine is no different.
+Korean skincare is all about layering with a personalized regimen suited to tackle your unique skin issues — and the 7-step routine is no different.

-While a 3-step or 5-step covers the fundamentals such as cleansing, toning and moisturizing, a 7-step Korean skincare routine takes it to the next level.
-In 7 steps, you’ll address not only flakey skin by exfoliating, but also those pesky dark circles and wrinkles with anti aging serums and much more!
+A 3-step and 5-step covers the fundamentals such as cleansing, toning and moisturizing.
+But a 7-step Korean skincare routine addresses not only flakey skin by exfoliating but dark circles and wrinkles with anti-aging serums.

-And when/if you’re ready, your routine can turn into 10-steps with the addition of sheet masks and ampoules, therefore, taking your skin nourishing game up a notch!
+And when/if you’re ready, your routine can turn into 10-steps with the addition of sheet masks and ampoules, thus taking your skin nourishing game to another level.

 Before we unfold our 7-step Korean skincare routine, let’s take a closer look at how it stands out from the rest.

 Why a 7-Step Korean Skincare Routine?

-Korean skin care, or skin care in general, is nothing without the most critical products – an oil and water based cleanser, a toner, a moisturizer and an SPF sunscreen.
-The 7 steps includes these 5 with additional solutions to target your most stubborn skin issues.
+Korean skincare, or skincare in general, is nothing without the most critical products — oil and water-based cleansers, a toner, a moisturizer and an SPF sunscreen.
+The 7-steps includes these 5 with additional solutions to target your most stubborn skin issues.

 Why not 5-Steps?
 Because of Softer and More Resilient Skin

-The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin calls and promoting cell turnover, and the essence adds more hydration for your skin.
-A moisturizer locks in all the layers, and sunscreen is anti-aging and protects your precious skin.
-Hydration is the key to Korean skin care, and the more hydrating layers you put on, the better.
+The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin cells and promoting cell turnover, and the essence adds more hydration for your skin.
+A moisturizer locks in all the layers and sunscreen is anti-aging and protects your precious skin.
+Hydration is the key to Korean skincare, and the more hydrating layers you put on, the better.